 The targets for permanent supportive housing center around developing and funding 2,000 units of permanent supportive housing and other affordable housing units by the end of 2027.
+The goal would include 1,500 units of permanent supportive housing and 500 units of other types of affordable housing.
 Achieving this goal requires taking the actions necessary to ensure the continuation of ongoing activities that support the development of permanent supportive housing.
 Planning and administrative activities related to this goal include amending the County's zoning code and streamlining the plan check process; developing partnerships to increase the production of permanent supportive housing; identifying and marketing public land suitable for development; establishing a tracking process for monitoring production of new permanent supportive housing units; and coordinating the timing of funding competitions amongst partners as feasible.
-Specific funding-related activities include creating or converting a minimum of 300 new permanent supportive housing and 100 new affordable housing units per year, obtaining ongoing annual commitments of additional funding from partners, and pursuing additional opportunities for federal funds.
-Policy-related activities include exploring new legislation, ballot and bond initiatives for increased funding, and exploring the adoption of a residential vacancy tax.
+Specific funding-related activities include creating or converting a minimum of 300 new permanent supportive housing units and 100 new affordable housing units per year, obtaining ongoing annual commitments of additional funding from partners, and pursuing additional opportunities for local, state and federal funds.
+Policy-related activities include exploring new legislation, ballot and bond initiatives for increased funding, and exploring the adoption of a vacancy property tax.
+Additional units can be produced as new funds are identified and secured.